ngshiheng/burplist/alembic/README.md

 ## Steps to generate migration

-1. `alembic --autogenerate -m "A concise commit message."`
+1. `alembic revision --autogenerate -m "A concise commit message."`
 2. Check the auto-generated migration file to see if it makes any sense
 3. Once confirm, run `alembic upgrade head` to apply the database migration (Otherwise simply just delete the generated migration file)
 4. You can always use `alembic downgrade -1` to revert any database migrations